Chopped Blue Cheese Chicken Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-A perfect chopped salad with a terrific assortment of ingredients, including chicken and blue cheese dressing.
+A perfect chopped salad with a terrific assortment of ingredients, including chicken, blue cheese dressing, and bacon.
 Every forkful is a good one.

-Chopped Salad with Chicken and Blue Cheese Dressing on white plate.
+Chopped salad with chicken and blue cheese on white plate.

-There is just nothing like a chopped salad — a salad with a whole lot of ingredients cut small, so you can get a terrific assortment of components all on one forkful.
-This one features chicken, so it’s a real main dish salad.
-Super satisfying.
+There is just nothing like a chopped chicken salad — a salad with all of the ingredients cut small so you can get a terrific variety of flavors and textures all on one forkful.
+This chopped salad features chunks of tender chicken (and yes, you can absolutely use a rotisserie chicken or any simply cooked leftover chicken you have!), vegetables with crunch, and a generous amount of blue cheese.
+This is a truly satisfying main dish salad.

-You don’t have to serve this with anything — it’s a meal on its own.
-But if you want to whip up a batch of beer bread or biscuits, no one would ever say no to a piece of homemade bread with a terrific salad for lunch.
+You don’t have to serve this salad with anything.
+But if you want to whip up a batch of beer bread or buttermilk biscuits, no one would ever say no to a piece of homemade bread with a terrific salad for lunch.

 • Heart of romaine – I like crunchy lettuce in my chopped salads.